Global Opportunities

 Aims

-• To promote and develop scholarly and practical strategies for self-supported learning, including in an interdisciplinary and collaborative context.
+To promote and develop scholarly, practical and creative strategies for self-supported learning, including in an interdisciplinary and collaborative context.

 This module serves as an introduction to the study of “Digital Cultures”.
 Digital Cultures is understood to include (but is not limited to) digital and online technologies and platforms, their everyday use by individuals, their use by companies, organisations, government and other groups, the communities, art cultures, media, formed with and through digital and / or online technologies.
 Throughout there will be a critical focus on questions of power, politics and social relations in relation to digital technologies, media and cultures.